 For lenders, servicers, merchants, platforms and treasury teams, that changes the economics of movement itself.
 Consider what that means in practice.
 Loan disbursements could settle faster.
 Merchant payouts could become more immediate.
 Cross-border collections and supplier payments could become less cumbersome.
 Treasury teams could move cash with greater speed and precision.
 Embedded-finance platforms could build more responsive products on top of programmable payment infrastructure.
 Stablecoins may not replace every domestic payment rail, nor should they.
 But they introduce a credible alternative architecture, one that is global by design and operational around the clock.
 In a financial system that still tolerates needless delay and friction, that is no small thing.

 It is precisely because stablecoins can function as both asset and rail that the policy debate matters so much.
 The case for regulation is not hard to make.
 The Department of Finance’s framework focuses on an obvious gap: there is currently no comprehensive federal regime governing the issuance of fiat-backed stablecoins in Canada.
 The government’s proposed answer is to regulate non-prudentially regulated issuers through a national regime that requires proper reserves, redemption at par, sound governance and data-security safeguards.
-Budget 2025 states that the goal is to create a regulated space for such stablecoins, while the Department of Finance’s framework materials stress that the focus is on issuance rather than every conceivable downstream activity.
+As Vladimir Shatiryan, Partner at Blakes, explained to the CLA roundtable, “This is legislation that will specifically regulate stablecoin issuers.”
+That point is important.
+Canada is no longer dealing with stablecoins only through fragmented guidance and analogy.
+It is beginning to build a defined issuance regime.
 (Canada)

 This is where the CLA’s role becomes important.
 The association is not solely a crypto advocate.
 Its strength lies elsewhere.
 It represents a broader lending and financial-services ecosystem that includes consumer, automotive, real estate and SMB lenders, along with fintechs, infrastructure providers, fraud specialists, compliance leaders and servicing platforms.
 That breadth matters because stablecoins are not a sectoral issue.
 They are a cross-cutting one.
 They touch payments, collections, treasury movement, collateral design, KYC, AML, fraud controls, consumer disclosure, operational resilience and market access.
 An association that sees only one slice of the market will necessarily see only one slice of the problem.
 The CLA can take a wider view.